Listen to this:

-Every investors in the stock market invest their money with the aim of increasing their net worth by adopting various investing strategies.
+Every investor in the stock market invests their money with the aim of increasing their net worth by adopting various investing strategies.

 One of the strategies is dividend investing strategy which investors might approach to increase their net worth.

-Risk Averse investors are more prone to invest in high dividend yielding stocks.
-Dividends are the portion of profit which the company gives to eligible shareholders who holds the shares as on the ex-date of the dividend.
+Risk Averse investors are more prone to invest in high dividend-yielding stocks.
+Dividends are the portion of the profit that the company gives to eligible shareholders who holds the shares as on the ex-date of the dividend.

-Mostly retired individuals see a high dividend yield stocks as a passive source of investment for themselves.
-This strategy that investors adopt is known as a dividend investment strategy.
+Most retired individuals see a high dividend yield stock as a passive source of investment for themselves.
+The investing strategy that investors adopt is known as a dividend investing strategy.